enjoymrban/JKL_Fitbuddy/README.md

 (\***) Route is aware if the user is logged in or not and serves him with different information
 ## Running the tests

-The tests for the project can be found in test.controllers.SecureSocialTests.
+The tests for the project can be found in test/controllers/SecureSocialTests.
 The goal of the tests is to see if the routes are secured and only usable if logged in.
-There are certain routes that return a response to a non logged-in user (see Routes).
+There are certain routes that return a response to a non logged-in user (see API).
 To run the test simply right-click and press Run.
 For the tests to be successful, there has to be a deployed database on Heroku that is used in the DATABASE_URL environment variable.

-### Break down into end to end tests
+### What is being tested

 If the route is secured with @SecuredAction it should return a status code of 303 See Other.